 Another point is, stay utmost honest with your profession.
 Never cheat the clients.
 Do not deliver plagiarized work.
 You will not end up long-term with such practices.
 Try to deliver above and beyond the client’s expectations.
 It will help you to earn really good reviews on your profile as well as build long term work relationships with your clients.

 Summing up the whole post, it is not essential to have a degree to become a freelance writer.
 You only need skills and expertise to make your mark as a freelance writer.

-If you have any query or doubt in mind, do let me know in comments.
+If you have any queries or doubts in mind, do let me know in the comments.
 I love reading your feedback. 🙂